emprax/Xtender/README.md

 ## Coding Guide

 This section emphasizes the important components of the library on the basis of some coding examples.
-We first start with the definition of some of the components in regard to their purpose and location within an application.
+We first start with the definition of some of the components in regard to their purpose and location within an application. **Be aware** of both the stateful (with TState generics) and stateless versions of the library.
+The state property that is provided by IExtender<TState> is nothing more than a simple storage container for temporary data, because a normal visitor could also save such data inside its class fields/properties, so this is a nod to that ability.
+Nevertheless, the stateless version is there to support visiting without state storing.
+What has to be noted about this is that the stateful version of the IExtender can be registered with both stateful and stateless versions of the extensions, though the stateless IExtender can only use stateless extensions.
+The cause for this difference is that the stateful extensions could depend on state from the IExtender<TState> version, so the stateless IExtender version is incompatible with that, whereas the stateless extensions do accept a higher abstraction of IExtender, which the IExtender<TState> extends from, so nothing will be harmed there.

 ### Accepter